-It has been about a month since the last earnings report for Freeport-McMoRan (FCX).
-Shares have lost about 17.4% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Freeport-McMoRan (FCX).
+Shares have lost about 20.1% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Freeport-McMoRan due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Barring one-time items, adjusted earnings came in at 5 cents per share, which missed the Zacks Consensus Estimate of 8 cents.
+Barring one-time items, adjusted loss came in at 4 cents per share, which was narrower than the Zacks Consensus Estimate of a loss of 5 cents.

-Copper production fell around 18% year over year to 780 million pounds in the reported quarter.
+Copper production fell nearly 23.5% year over year to 776 million pounds in the reported quarter.

-Consolidated average unit net cash costs of $1.78 per pound of copper for the first quarter were higher than 98 cents reported in the year-ago quarter.
+Consolidated average unit net cash costs per pound of copper for was of $1.92, up from 96 cents reported in the year-ago quarter.

-Average realized price for copper was $2.90 per pound, down around 7% from $3.11 a year ago.
-Average realized price per ounce for gold fell around 2% to $1,291 from $1,312 in the year-ago quarter.
-Average realized price per pound for molybdenum was $12.69, up 6% year over year.
+Average realized price for copper was $2.75 per pound, down around 10.7% from $3.08 in the prior-year quarter.
+Average realized price per ounce for gold rose nearly 6% to $1,351 from $1,274 in the year-ago quarter.
+Average realized price per pound for molybdenum was $13.15, up 2% year over year.

-Freeport anticipates consolidated sales volumes for 2019 to be roughly 3.3 billion pounds of copper, 0.8 million ounces of gold and 94 million pounds of molybdenum, including 800 million pounds of copper, 265,000 ounces of gold and 25 million pounds of molybdenum for second-quarter 2019.
+Freeport anticipates consolidated sales volumes for 2019 are expected to be roughly 3.3 billion pounds of copper, 0.8 million ounces of gold and 94 million pounds of molybdenum.
+This projection also includes 830 million pounds of copper, 230,000 ounces of gold and 25 million pounds of molybdenum for third-quarter 2019.

-For 2019, the company expects operating cash flows to be roughly $2.3 billion.
-Capital expenditures are expected to be around $2.5 billion, which includes $1.5 billion for major mining projects mainly related to underground development in Grasberg, Indonesia, and development of the Lone Star copper leach project.
+For 2019, the company expects operating cash flows at nearly $1.9 billion.
+Capital expenditures are expected to be around $2.6 billion, which includes $1.6 billion for major mining projects that are related to underground development in Grasberg, Indonesia and development of the Lone Star copper leach project.

 How Have Estimates Been Moving Since Then?

-Currently, Freeport-McMoRan has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+At this time, Freeport-McMoRan has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions has been net zero.
 Notably, Freeport-McMoRan has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report